Beyond the Bourbon with ‘Small Batch’ Tours in Louisville

 · Custom bourbon or foodie tour with Mint Julep Experiences

 Said Nicole Twigg, Vice President of Tourism Development with Louisville Tourism, “Given the current climate, small group tours are a great way to get outside and stay active during the winter.
-These ‘small batch’ tour experiences are designed to encourage guests to explore and support Louisville’s attractions, appealing to both residents and visitors, as guests look to safely enjoy Bourbon City’s backyard.”
+These ‘small batch’ tour experiences are designed to let guests explore and support Louisville’s attractions, appealing to both residents and visitors, as guests look to safely enjoy Bourbon City’s backyard.”